 Certainly, there is an appropriate age to introduce a guinea pig to the child.
 Even though it really does depend on the child and his character.
-It is usually recommended not to ask the child to care of the guinea pig at all until the age of 7.
+It is usually recommended not to ask the child to care for the guinea pig until the age of seven.

-Unfortunately, a lot of parents think of a cavy as a toy for their beloved kids.
-And though a guinea pig can become a source of entertainment, it is still a living creature that needs to be treated well and that needs its boundaries to be respected.
-Adults should also bear in mind that the child can lose interest in the animal over the course of time.
-So, do not adopt a guinea pig, if you are not ready to take care of it all on your own.
+Unfortunately, a lot of parents think of guinea pigs as a toy for their beloved kids.
+And though a guinea pig can become a source of entertainment, it is still a living creature that needs to be treated with care, and boundaries that need to be respected.
+Adults should also bear in mind that the child can lose interest in the guinea pig over the course of time.
+So, don’t adopt a guinea pig if you are not ready to take care of it all on your own.

-Another important thing that you would have to do is to teach your child to handle the guinea pig properly.
-Moreover, explain that the animal certainly can be handled from time to time, but the pet isn’t always in the mood for handling and your child has to respect that and leave the cavy alone.
+Another important thing you would have to do is teach your child how to handle the guinea pig properly.
+Moreover, you have to explain that the guinea pigs can certainly be handled from time to time, but they are not always in the mood for handling, and your child has to respect that and leave the guinea pig alone.

 1. Guinea Pigs Are Easy to Look After

-The main reason why so many people assume that a guinea pig is an amazing pet for a child – the cavy is easy to look after.
-But that does not mean that you can simply leave the little one in the cage and do nothing for it.
-You have to change the guinea pig’s water supply every day, feed it, change its bedding, clean the cage, etc. However, a cavy does not need as much commitment as a dog or a cat, for example.
-And the main advantage is that the fluffy ball usually lives in one place and you have to simply ensure that its home is clean, safe and has the necessary supplies.
+The main reason why so many people assume that a guinea pig is an amazing pet for a child is that they are easy to look after.
+But that does not mean that you can just leave the little one in the cage and do nothing for days.
+You have to change the guinea pig’s water supply every day, feed it, change its bedding, clean the cage, etc. However, a guinea pig does not need as much commitment as a dog or a cat, for example.
+And the main advantage is that the guinea pig usually lives in one place, and you have to simply ensure that its home is clean, safe, and has all the necessary supplies.

-Your child can certainly help you with changing the water or he can give food and hay to the guinea pig.
+Your child can certainly help you with changing the water, or he can give food and hay to the guinea pigs.
 The cage has to be cleaned once or twice a week and a teenager can totally manage to do that.
 When it comes to grooming, we would certainly recommend an adult to take care of the process.
-Fortunately, guinea pigs have to be bathed only a few times per year.
+Fortunately, for parents, guinea pigs need to be bathed only a few times per year.

-Moreover, you can take your cavy to a professional to get its nails trimmed.
-And in case your cavy does not have long hair, you wouldn’t need to brush it every day.
+Moreover, you can take your guinea pig to a professional to get its nails trimmed.
+And in case your guinea pig does not have long hair, you wouldn’t need to brush it every day.
 However, your child can certainly help you with the grooming process.
-Simply remember to handle the guinea pig gently and to make sure that it feels safe.
+Remember to handle the guinea pig gently and to make sure that it feels safe.

 2. Guinea Pigs Are Generally Healthy Animals and Have a Long Lifespan

-If the diet of your cavy is healthy and you take proper care of it, then the little fellow will not have any health problems.
-Guinea pigs are generally hardy animals and a possibility of a sudden death is as low as it can be.
+If your guinea pig’s diet is healthy and you take proper care of it, it won’t develop some serious health problems.
+Guinea pigs are generally hardy animals, and a possibility of a sudden death is as low as it can be.

 However, there are a few health issues in guinea pigs that you have to be aware of to ensure that they live a happy and long life.
-As the teeth of the cavy will grow throughout its whole life, it is vitally important to provide enough hay and other things that the guinea pig can chew on, so that it can wear its teeth off.
+As the teeth of the guinea pig will grow throughout its whole life, it is important to provide enough hay and other things that the guinea pig can chew on, so that it can prevent dental problems.

-Guinea pigs cannot produce vitamin C on their own (just like humans), so they have to be getting enough of this element with their food.
-Bladder stones can become a problem in guinea pigs, but it’s something that you can easily avoid if you ensure that the little fellow follows a healthy diet.
+Guinea pigs cannot produce vitamin C on their own (just like humans).
+So they need to get enough of this vitamin with their food in order to prevent a disease called scurvy.
+Bladder stones can become a problem in guinea pigs, but it’s something that you can easily avoid if you ensure that the guinea pig follows a low calcium diet.

-By the way, don’t forget about regular check-ups at the vet.
-And in case there is anything wrong with your beloved pet – do take it to the doctor.
-It is incredibly important to explain all these things to your child so that he is familiar with the facts from day one.
-Unlike other rodents, guinea pigs can live a pretty long life 5-7 years.
-That means that the fluffy ball of happiness can be the friend of your child throughout most of his school years.
+Also, don’t forget about regular check-ups at the vet.
+And in case there is anything wrong with your beloved pet – simply take it to the doctor.
+It is incredibly important to explain all these things to your child so that it is familiar with these facts from day one.
+Unlike other rodents, guinea pigs can live a pretty long life of four to eight years.
+That means that the guinea pig will be a friend to your child throughout most of its school years.

 3. Guinea Pigs Are Gentle and Entertaining Animals

-Cavies have strong and fun personalities.
+Guinea pigs have strong and fun personalities.
 Some guinea pigs might be shy, while others are more outgoing and curious.
-You would want to spend some time with a cavy before adopting it to figure out if you like the character of the little guy.
-Taking into consideration the fact that your kid would be playing with the cavy as well, look for a gentle and friendly guinea pig.
+You should ideally spend some time with a guinea pig before adopting it to figure out if you like the character or personality of the little pet.
+Taking into consideration the fact that your kid would want to play with the guinea pig as well, look for a gentle and friendly guinea pig.

-By the way, your child will have so much fun listening to the funny noises that the cavy makes.
+Your child will have so much fun listening to the funny noises that the guinea pig makes.
 Guinea pigs may start greeting you with a squeal whenever it’s feeding time.
-Did you know that cavies can purr?
-Yes, these fluffy balls can make a quiet vibration when they are petted and happy.
+Did you know that guinea pigs can purr as well?
+They can make a quiet vibration when they are petted and happy.
 Your child will love that.
-Moreover, when guinea pigs are extremely excited they can popcorn.
+Moreover, when guinea pigs are extremely excited, they can popcorn (jumping in the air like popcorn).
 This is a unique behavior that only these animals show.
 It is so much fun to watch!
-Some cavies jump up and down extremely fast, others run around the cage.
+Some guinea pigs jump up and down extremely fast, while others run around the cage.

 4. Guinea Pigs Get Attached to People

-Many people don’t want to get a cavy because they assume that the fluffy ball can’t get attached to its owner.
-But that’s a popular myth.
+A lot of people don’t want to get guinea pigs because they assume that these pets can’t get attached to their owners.
+That’s just a popular myth.
 Guinea pigs can form a strong bond with their new family.
-Moreover, they become familiar with the voice of a human.
-So, if your child spends a few minutes per day chatting with the little guy, the cavy will remember his voice and get excited every time the kid greets the guinea pig.
+Moreover, they are very affectionate pets and can become familiar with human voices.
+So, if your child spends a few minutes per day chatting with them, the guinea pigs will remember their voice and get excited every time the kid greets them.

 5. Guinea Pigs Will Teach Your Child to Be Responsible

-A cavy is certainly not a ‘training toy’, but the little one can teach your child to respect boundaries, to be responsible and gentle.
-These are extremely important traits that your child would need in his future life (and this applies to every single sphere, not only pet adoption).
+A guinea pig is certainly not a “training toy”, but it can teach your child to respect boundaries, be responsible and gentle.
+These are extremely important traits that your child needs to have in his future life.

-Your kid will learn to make decisions; he will understand what is forbidden and what is ok.
-The child will understand when he can play with the pet and when the fluffy ball has to be left alone.
+Your kids will learn to make decisions and they will understand what is forbidden and what is allowed.
+The child will understand when he can play with the pet and when the guinea pig has to be left alone.
 Moreover, gentle handling is also an important skill that your kid will develop.
-Guinea pigs are great first animals because they’re not as fragile as some other small pets.
+Guinea pigs are great first pet animals because they’re not as fragile as some other small pets.